yut4916/cs5293sp21-project2/README.md

 * Input files will be in .txt format
 * Only use a small subset of the IMDB dataset
 * Start simple (just length of names/position of spaces) and build from there
+* One major limitation, of course, is that we're relying on spacy's named entity recognition tool to locate names.

 ## Function Descriptions